S1L3NC37/detection-engineering-writeups/catching-kerberoasting.md

 ## TL;DR

-Any domain user can request a service ticket for an account that has an SPN, and that ticket comes back encrypted with the account's password.
-Request a pile of them and the weak ones can be cracked offline.
-The requests show up as Event ID 4769 on the DC and on the wire in Zeek, so I caught the roast from both the host and the network, then cracked one ticket back to its plaintext password.
+Any domain user can request a service ticket for an account that has an SPN, and that ticket comes back encrypted with the account's password, so the weak ones can be cracked offline.
+Whatever tool runs the attack, it has to make those requests, and they land as a burst of Event ID 4769s: one account asking the DC for tickets to many different SPNs in a short window.
+That burst is the primitive I built the detection on, caught on the host in Splunk and on the wire in Malcolm, and I finished by cracking a captured ticket back to its plaintext password.

 ## What it is